 PTC recognizes students with excellent grades, as well as involvement in community service activities.
 PTC will recognize students, quarterly, who achieve academic honors and high honors.
-At each graduation, students are nominated to receive recognition for academic excellence and service to the College and/or community with various awards such as the Richard Caliguiri Award, J.R.
+At PTC's annual graduation ceremony, students are nominated to receive recognition for academic excellence and service to the College and/or community with various awards such as the Richard Caliguiri Award, J.R.
 McCartan Award, or PTC Community Service Award.
 For specifics on each, refer to the PTC Student Handbook.